kabanero-io/kabanero-security/design/scanning.md

 # Kabanero Security Container Scanning

 ## Key Concepts / Background
-- As part of the devsecops story for Kabanero, we need to offer an out of the box container scanning task in the build pipeline.ebsite, guides, documentation, videos and blogs.
+- As part of the devsecops story for Kabanero, we need to offer an out of the box container scanning task in the build pipeline.

 ## User stories
 - As Champ (architect), I would like to be able to ensure that there is a container scanning task in the build pipeline in order to ensure we are able to verify the contents of any containers before they are made ready for deployment.